A FileMaker Pro client can't find FileMaker Server databases on the network

 If you import a custom SSL certificate, clients must use the fully qualified domain name instead of the IP address.

-If you make changes to the network configuration, the domain name, or the SSL certificate on a worker machine, you must reinstall FileMaker Server on the master machine, then remove and reconnect the worker machine.
+If you make changes to the network configuration, the domain name, or the SSL certificate on a secondary machine, you must reinstall FileMaker Server on the primary machine, then remove and reconnect the secondary machine.